-If it had not been for Gladys Hunt’s mention of this book in Honey for a Woman’s Heart, I would never have heard of it.
+If it had not been for Gladys Hunt’s mention of Green Journey in Honey for a Woman's Heart, I would never have heard of it.
 Although the blurbs called it “charming,” “heartwarming,” and “lovely,” I approached the book with my usual skepticism toward anything written in the 20th Century.
 The beginning was awkward – a stilted conversation between an unwed mother, her father and a stodgy old maid.
 But as the character of Agatha McGee takes shape, you really begin to care about her and words like “stodgy” and “old maid” don’t fit anymore.

 Agatha is in a crisis.
 She’s looking for meaning in her life after decades of teaching in a parochial school.
 Her staunch catholic faith seems threatened by the many modern changes occurring in her local church.
 Her correspondence with another disgruntled Catholic is her only comfort.
 The book is about her journey to Ireland to meet him and about all the people she touches with her sweet, faithful life.
 A few off-color moments were not enough to distract me from this compelling story.
 As one reviewer noted, these characters don’t always do what you want them to do, but they always act according to their beliefs, which is satisfying in its own way.